YunoHost-Apps/mattermost_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
-A Yunohost package for [Mattermost](http://www.mattermost.org/), an open-source, self-hosted alternative to Slack.
+Mattermost is a self-hosted, open source instant messaging software and service.
+It's designed as an internal chat for organizations and businesses, and it's touted as an alternative to Slack.

 **Shipped version:** 5.30.1